webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 ### [Alternators](/orientation/propulsion/#Alternators)

 Energy Storage is replenished the quickest by running the engine.
 Two 5 kW American Power HPI-185-EXT alternators provides up to 185 A at 28 V (each) to the House Bank.
-You should see at least 5.8 kW of power @ 1,100 Engine RPM.
-It will take 4 to 6 hours to fully charge a completely drained House Bank.
-The alternators have a networked alternator regulators.
+You should see at least 5-6 kW of power at a high idle of around 1,200 Engine RPM.
+Output starts high and slowly diminishes as the alternators heat up.
+It takes 4 to 6 hours to fully charge a completely drained House Bank.
+The alternators have networked alternator regulators.
 40 minutes of battery charging at anchor will increase SOC around 10%.

 The 185 HPI has 8 pole pairs.

-We plan on an average of 2 kWh (20 minutes) per day production from the engine.
+We plan on an average of 2 kWh (20 minutes) per day of energy production from the engine.
 Generally 3-4 hours of engine running per week is sufficient to keep charged.

 ### Solar Array Charging

 We currently have 820 W of solar.
 Monitoring is available via the Victron GX console and online [VRM Portal](https://vrm.victronenergy.com/installation/12853/share/0889a143).
-The full array generates an average of 2 kWh in fall/winter and 3.5 kWh per day in summer.
+The full array generates an average of 2.2 kWh in fall/winter and 3.5 kWh per day in summer.
 It would take 8-16 days to fully charge a depleted battery by solar with no loads applied to it.

 On top of the bimini are 4x glass Kyocera KC 80W solar panels.
 These provide 320 W, are wired 2S2P with 10 AWG, and controlled with a Victron SmartSolar MPPT 100/30 in the lazarette.
 Average current from the controller is under 12 ampers, max current is 18 amperes.
 Fused at 30 ampers.